uynNee/IELTS-helper/README.md

 # IELTS-helper
-# Flask OpenAI README
+# Flask OpenAI Application README

-This README provides instructions on what needs to be installed to run a Flask application that utilizes the OpenAI GPT-3.5 language model.
-The application uses the Flask web framework, and the OpenAI Python library for interacting with the GPT-3.5 model.
+This README provides instructions on how to run the Flask application `app.py` that utilizes the OpenAI GPT-3.5 language model.
+The application is designed to correct and provide explanations for writing errors in a given paragraph.

 ## Installation

-Follow these steps to install the necessary dependencies:
+To run the Flask application, you need to install the necessary dependencies.
+Follow these steps:

 ### 1. Python

-Make sure you have Python installed on your system.
+Ensure that you have Python installed on your system.
 The Flask application requires Python 3.6 or later.
 You can download Python from the official Python website: [https://www.python.org/downloads/](https://www.python.org/downloads/)

 ### 2. Flask